Blood–saliva barrier: History

 A key milestone in the study of the blood–saliva barrier in medicine was reached when Soviet physiologist Lina Stern introduced the concept of "histohematological barriers" in 1929, highlighting their plasticity and their ability to regulate internal environment homeostasis through interactions with exogenous and endogenous physiological compounds.
 While working at the University of Geneva, Stern published a series of studies demonstrating the existence of the blood–brain barrier with colleague Raymond Gautier.
 In a 1934 paper, Stern also introduced the notions of barrier selectivity and barrier resistance, realizing that the blood–brain barrier both selectively allows certain substances to enter the brain and protects the internal milieu of the brain from that of the blood.
 The study of the blood–brain barrier contributed to the subsequent studies of the other anatomical barriers.
 A significant place in understanding of the barrier mechanisms is occupied by the placental barrier, which exists between maternal blood and fetal tissues.
-Following extended research, the blood–saliva barrier was described for the first time in 1977 by a Soviet physician Yurii Alexandrovich Petrovich as "hematosalivary barrer".
+Following extended research, the blood–saliva barrier was described for the first time in 1977 by a Soviet physician Yurii Alexandrovich Petrovich as "hematosalivary barrier".

 Research directions

 In recent years, significant progress has been made in studying different aspects blood–saliva barrier function using advanced tools such as molecular biology techniques, confocal microscopy, immunofluorescence staining methods, and transcellular migration assays.
-These studies elucidate cellular interactions involved in creating tight junctions between endothelial cells lining capillaries within salivary glands.

-Furthermore, experimental models utilizing cell cultures have demonstrated potential applications for tissue engineering approaches aimed at developing artificial salivary glands or improving treatments for conditions associated with reduced salivation.
+These studies explain cellular interactions involved in creating tight junctions between endothelial cells lining capillaries within salivary glands.Furthermore, experimental models utilizing cell cultures have demonstrated potential applications for tissue engineering approaches aimed at developing artificial salivary glands or improving treatments for conditions associated with reduced salivation.